HoneySens/honeysens-website/content/misc/about/index.md

 To access publications related to the project, click [here](/misc/publications).

 ### Contact
 To this day, HoneySens is maintained by Pascal Brückner and [T-Systems Multimedia Solutions](https://www.t-systems-mms.com/).
-For inquiries about the OpenSource project HoneySens CE, contact me via E-Mail: \
+For inquiries about the open source project HoneySens CE, contact me via E-Mail: \
  *sylence (at) honeysens.org*.

 ### Website